pkelly916/pic-slideshow-website/README.md

 # Info
 functionality now consists entirely of random images every click or reload

-- files are read from pics/ through a one-line bash script
+- files are read from pics/ through a short bash script
+- supports delivering pictures to a desktop or mobile form factor
 - script returns a single random file from the directory
 - script is called by fcgiwrap
 - script is hardcoded, but called by file filter, allowing arbitrary file names
+- existence of a query parameter determines mobile/desktop pictures
 - nginx passes data to fcgi through fcgiwrap socket
 - socket is handled by systemd service
 - fcgi runs as http user, alongside nginx worker process